Canadian dollar: Banknotes

 The first paper money issued in Canada denominated in dollars were British Army bills, issued between 1813 and 1815.
 Canadian dollar banknotes were later issued by the chartered banks starting in the 1830s, by several pre-Confederation colonial governments (most notably the Province of Canada in 1866), and after confederation, by the Canadian government starting in 1870.
 Some municipalities also issued notes, most notably depression scrip during the 1930s.

 On July 3, 1934, with only 10 chartered banks still issuing notes, the Bank of Canada was founded.
 This new government agency became the sole issuer of all federal notes.
 In 1935, it issued its first series of notes in denominations of $1, $2, $5, $10, $20, $25, $50, $100, $500 and $1000.
 The $25 note was a commemorative issue, released to mark the Silver Jubilee of King George V. In 1944, the chartered banks were prohibited from issuing their own currency, with the Royal Bank of Canada and the Bank of Montreal among the last to issue notes.

 Significant design changes to the notes have occurred since 1935, with new series introduced in 1937, 1954, 1970, 1986, and 2001.
 In June 2011, newly designed notes printed on a polymer substrate, as opposed to cotton fibre, were announced; the first of these polymer notes, the $100 bill, began circulation on November 14, 2011, the $50 bill began circulation on March 26, 2012, the $20 denomination began circulation on November 7, 2012, and the $5 and $10 denominations began circulation on November 12, 2013.

 Since 1935, all banknotes are printed by the Ottawa-based Canadian Bank Note Company under contract to the Bank of Canada.
 Previously, a second company, BA International (founded in 1866 as the British American Bank Note Company), shared printing duties.
 In 2011, BA International announced it would close its banknote printing business and cease printing banknotes at the end of 2012; since then, the Canadian Bank Note Company has been the sole printer of Canadian banknotes.

-All banknotes from series prior to the current polymer series are now considered unfit for circulation due to their lacking of any modern security features, such as a metallic stripe.
+All banknotes from series prior to the established polymer series are considered unfit for circulation due to their lacking of any modern security features, such as a metallic stripe.
 Financial institutions must return the banknotes to the Bank of Canada, which will then destroy them.
 Individuals may keep the banknotes indefinitely.

 Legal tender

 As of January 1, 2021, the $1, $2, $25, $500 and $1000 notes issued by the Bank of Canada are no longer legal tender.
-All other current and prior Canadian dollar banknotes issued by the Bank of Canada remain as legal tender in Canada.
+All other Canadian dollar banknotes issued by the Bank of Canada remain as legal tender in Canada.
 However, commercial transactions may legally be settled in any manner agreed by the parties involved.

 Legal tender of Canadian coinage is governed by the Currency Act, which sets out limits of: